 The mysterious soybean

-The General belief is that the soybean will make you „more female“ whatever that is, due to the “ high phytoestrogen“ found in the legume.
-This so calles phytoestrogen is correctly termed as isoflavones which are sex-hormone resemblant.
-Meaning ist similar to both female AND male sex-hormones.
-An evident hormonal Impact is only possible in very high and isolated amounts (which wouldn’t match the reality of a balanced vegan diet.).
+The general belief is that the soybean will make you „more female“ whatever that is, due to the “ high phytoestrogen“ found in the legume.
+This so called phytoestrogen is correctly termed as isoflavones which are sex-hormone resemblant.
+Meaning it’s similar to both female AND male sex-hormones.
+An evident hormonal impact is only possible in very high and isolated amounts (which wouldn’t match the reality of a balanced vegan diet.).
 There is even some evidence, that isoflavones have protective capacities regarding prostate- and breatcancer risks!

 The soybean contains high amounts of essential amino acids and is a nice addition to your vegan diet.
-But be careful- soy allergies exist and too much soy may cause diegstive uncomfort so don’t go crazy!
-If you want low-purine alternative, check out our home-grown lupines!
+But be careful- soy allergies exist and too much soy may cause diegstive discomfort so don’t go crazy!
+If you want a low-purine alternative, check out our home-grown lupines!